-- 1) Location of cardiac arrest is a private residence or healthcare facility (e.g. nursing home). - BLS/ALS (non-Paramedic level) resuscitative efforts (CPR, and the possible inclusion of successful placement of advanced airway, successful vascular access IV or IO, and limited medication administration) have been continuously performed for at least 20 minutes without return of spontaneous circulation (ROSC) or conversion of a non-AED shockable rhythm to an AED-shockable rhythm at any time during the 20+ minutes of resuscitation.
-The cardiac arrest did not occur in absolute or relative hypothermia. - 4) The cardiac arrest did not occur due to apparent toxic agent exposure.
+- 1) Location of cardiac arrest is a private residence or healthcare facility (e.g. nursing home). - 2) BLS/ALS (non-Paramedic level) resuscitative efforts (CPR, and the possible inclusion of successful placement of advanced airway, successful vascular access IV or IO, and limited medication administration) have been continuously performed for at least 20 minutes without return of spontaneous circulation (ROSC) or conversion of a non-AED shockable rhythm to an AED-shockable rhythm at any time during the 20+ minutes of resuscitation. - 3) The cardiac arrest did not occur in absolute or relative hypothermia. - 4) The cardiac arrest did not occur due to apparent toxic agent exposure.

-Approved 9/12/18, Effective 1/15/19, replaces all prior versions PROTOCOL 4K: "Do Not Resuscitate" Advanced Directive Orders, Futility of Resuscitation, & Termination of Resuscitation - Adult & Pediatric, cont.
+PROTOCOL 4K: "Do Not Resuscitate" Advanced Directive Orders, Futility of Resuscitation, & Termination of Resuscitation - Adult & Pediatric, cont.